-The Department of Watershed Sciences at Utah State University is seeking applications for a full-time 9-month tenure-track Assistant Professor position in Aquatic Ecology.
-The position consists of 90% teaching and 10% service.
-The anticipated start date is August 1 2026.
+The Department of Watershed Sciences at Utah State University (USU) invites applications for a full-time (9-month) tenure-track position as an Assistant Professor in Aquatic Ecology.
+The positions responsibilities will be distributed as follows: 90% teaching and 10% university/professional service.
+The position will be based at USUs main campus in Logan Utah with a start date of August 2026.

 Other preferred characteristics include proficiency in Python and/or R strong skills in quantitative analysis and data visualization excellent written and oral communication and experience working collaboratively with colleagues students and external partners.

 The expected teaching load will be 67 courses (18 academic credits) per year.
-This may include several large-format undergraduate ( level) courses that serve both majors and non-majors; one or two upper-level undergraduate/graduate courses in aquatic habitats; one upper-level undergraduate/graduate course in macroinvertebrate ecology and identification; and an upper-division course in ecological modeling or a related quantitative topic.
+This may include several large-format undergraduate ( level) courses that serve both majors and non-majors as well as one or two upper-level undergraduate/graduate courses.
+We are particularly interested in candidates who can offer advanced instruction in fish habitats macroinvertebrate ecology and identification stream ecology data analysis techniques and/or quantitative fisheries science.
 Some courses may be delivered in short-course formats (e.g. 12 intensive weeks or partial semester blocks) and/or online asynchronous format as appropriate.

 The successful candidate is also encouraged to engage undergraduates in research experiences through directed studies undergraduate theses or course-based research projects.
 Promotion to Associate Professor with tenure is based on demonstrated excellence in the primary role area (teaching) and effectiveness in secondary roles (service).

-The candidates expertise should complement existing strengths in the Quinney College of Agriculture and Natural Resources and the Department of Watershed Sciences.
-Through collaborations with departmental faculty colleagues across campus and extension personnel the appointed faculty member is expected to become an integral part of the highly productive team of watershed scientists at Utah State University.
-We seek applicants who will thrive in a collaborative interdisciplinary environment that includes physical life and social scientists.
+The candidates expertise should complement the strengths of the S.J. & Jessie E. Quinney College of Agriculture & Natural Resources and the newly integrated department formed from the current Departments of Wildland Resources and Watershed Sciences which will commence in 2026.
+This restructuring brings together long-standing and highly collaborative faculty in ecology and natural resources creating a unified home for aquatic and terrestrial ecology teaching and research.
+Through collaborations with departmental faculty colleagues across campus and extension personnel the appointed faculty member is expected to become an integral part of the highly productive team of State University.

 Minimum Qualifications: